 - What is the history of John Newton and William Wilberforce in the abolition of the British slave trade and slavery?

 - What is the history of American abolition and how Abraham Lincoln celebrated constitutional checks and balance on power to prosecute the unalienable right of the Declaration of Independence?

-- What is the history of the Democratic Party in terms of the 1857 Dred Scott decision, the 1863 Emancipation Proclamation, the Thirteenth, Fourteenth and Fifteenth Amendments to the U.S. Constitution, Reconstruction, the founding of the Ku Klux Klan, the instigation of Jim Crow laws and segregation, the 1964 Civil Rights Act, the subsequent expansion of AFDC and its impact on Black fatherhood and families, the nature of public housing projects, the nature of public education in depressed neighborhoods and the possibility of public and/or private school choice, and finally, the targeting of Black people by the abortion industry?
+- What is the history of the Democratic Party in terms of the 1857 Dred Scott decision, the 1863 Emancipation Proclamation, the Thirteenth, Fourteenth and Fifteenth Amendments to the U.S. Constitution in 1865, 1868 and 1870, Reconstruction, the founding of the Ku Klux Klan, the instigation of Jim Crow laws and segregation following 1877, the 1964 Civil Rights Act, the subsequent expansion of AFDC and its impact on Black fatherhood and families, the nature of public housing projects, the nature of public education in depressed neighborhoods and the possibility of public and/or private school choice, and finally, the targeting of Black people by the abortion industry?